8 Best Renters Insurance Companies in California of 2026

 This is partly done to protect the landlord from a lawsuit if damage to the property causes it to become uninhabitable.

-It also protects the landlord from liability if an injury occurs on the premises.
+It also protects the landlord from liability if an injury occurs.

 In this clause, there is wording stating that the landlord’s insurance does not in any way cover a renter’s personal property if the property is damaged by a covered peril or stolen.

-Also, when your lease contains this clause, you must have renters insurance at all times.
+Also, when your lease contains this clause, you must always have renters insurance.

 The clause can also help protect the landlord from missed rent payments if the renter their belongings due to a fire or other natural disaster occurring on the property.

-To make sure you comply with the clause, your landlord may ask for proof of renters insurance each time you renew your lease.
+To ensure you comply with the clause, your landlord may ask for proof of renters insurance each time you renew your lease.

 They may also check if you have enough liability and personal property coverage.